L-Blondy/lb-write/README.md

 # lb-write

-Will take the text content and write it when needed
+Will take the text content and rewrite it letter by letter when needed.
+Based on `requestAnimationFrame`

 ## Usage